miged/dotfiles/README.md

 # Some dotfiles

 My dotfiles for command line stuff.
-Right now, it's pretty barebones.

 ## Usage

-1. Clone repo  `git clone git://github.com/miged/dotfiles.git`
+1. Clone repo  `git clone https://github.com/miged/dotfiles.git`
 2. Run `install.sh`

+## zsh

+To change your shell to zsh, run `chsh` and enter the value to `/bin/zsh`